 (d) The Superintendent shall make the determination of approval for funding above the 11 percent limitation.
 Such determination may be appealed for review by the State Board of Education according to a process established by the Superintendent;

-(e) If the review indicates that a district has claimed ineligible special education students, the Superintendent also shall withhold the related federal funds from the district, pursuant to OAR 581-015-2020;
+(e) If the review indicates that a district has claimed ineligible students experiencing disabilities, the Superintendent also shall withhold the related federal funds from the district, pursuant to OAR 581-015-2020;

 (f) A district must submit an application for an exception to the 11 percent ceiling no later than six months after the close of the year for which payment is being sought.
 Payments for allowable exceptions shall be made in the following school year as part of the May 15 payment.